caxlsx/caxlsx/CONTRIBUTING.md

 ## Helping to resolve existing issues

+There are two main ways you can help the community to resolve existing issues: **Triaging new issues**, and **fixing known bugs**.

+If you have any questions about contributing, or need some help: Feel free to [join the Caxlsx Slack channel](https://join.slack.com/t/caxlsx/shared_invite/enQtOTI5OTM0MzI1Njk5LTBlMDQzNDk2YzkwODMxMmVkODMyYzJiZGU5NTQ3YTg5NTBlN2IwZTlmNTRjNzhiY2E0MDY2OTEyYmFlODI5NjA)!

+### Triaging new issues

 Triaging issues can be very time-consuming, so we especially appreciate any help in this area!

 Start by looking for (issues labelled “needs triage”)[https://github.com/caxlsx/caxlsx/labels/needs%20triage].
 Choose one of these issues, then perform the following checks: